When the Golden Globes ceremony ends, the partying begins

 Felicity Huffman and Connie Britton found a comfortable sofa and perched side by side to survey the room.
 Nearby, Vince Vaughn expounded on the movie business while a small circle of partygoers listened intently.
 Jon Voight surveyed a buffet that included vegan risotto.

-Tracey Ellis Ross, a winner for her role in “black-ish,” had changed from a fitted gown into a flowing golden one that matched the award she captured.
+Tracee Ellis Ross, a winner for her role in “black-ish,” had changed from a fitted gown into a flowing golden one that matched the award she captured.
 Others in the packed crowd included Andrew Garfield, Ryan Reynolds and Blake Lively, and Eddie Redmayne.

 During the ceremony, Garfield and Reynolds exchanged a consolation smooch when Ryan Gosling (“La La Land”) bested Reynolds (“Deadpool”) for lead actor in a musical or comedy.
 Garfield was a loser in another category for “Hacksaw Ridge.”